Raorongx/starbucks-project/README.md

 ## Description
 This application helps users locate Starbucks stores in a specified area using a command-line interface.
+Use scraper to help you perform general search for a Starbucks store in the area and perform accurate search using cli.py, enjoy :)

 ## Installation
 Required packages: